Warnock highlights voting rights in U.S. Senate campaign

-The Rev. Raphael Warnock joined a growing chorus of Democratic lawmakers and civil rights leaders Tuesday in pushing to restore a key aspect of the federal Voting Rights Act in the wake of Congressman John Lewis’ death.
+Rev. Raphael Warnock joined a growing chorus of Democratic lawmakers and civil rights leaders Tuesday, July 21, in pushing to restore a key aspect of the federal Voting Rights Act in the wake of Congressman John Lewis’ death.

 Warnock, the Democratic front-runner in the race for U.S. Sen. Kelly Loeffler’s seat, challenged Republican opponents Loeffler, R-Ga., and U.S. Rep. Doug Collins to back restoring certain rules for federal oversight of elections that the U.S. Supreme Court invalidated in the Voting Rights Act in 2013.